-After more than 15 years of selling bamboo, we've learned that all bamboo flooring is not alike.
-Here's how to distinguish between high-quality, long-lasting, sustainable bamboo companies and the greenwashed imitations that are likely to warp, cup, crack or toxify your home.
+After more than 19 years of selling bamboo, we've learned many lessons about what bamboo products work best over time.
+Here's how to distinguish between high-quality, long-lasting, sustainable bamboo companies and the greenwashed imitations that are likely to warp, cup, crack or emit hazardous fumes into your home.

 There are six key features to look for in quality bamboo flooring.

 Bamboo is a reliable flooring product, but only if it's well made by an experienced manufacturer who uses quality stalks, adhesives and milling equipment.

 The bamboo flooring market has been flooded in recent years with poorly manufactured material.
 Here's what to look for in order to locate quality bamboo flooring:

 Q: I'd like to put in hardwood floors and I'm considering bamboo.
 What do I need to consider?
 I don't want faux wood, and I read that some bamboo is treated with formaldehyde.

 A: Although Google provides comparative pricing, product descriptions and basic specifications, most websites don’t tell us what is best for our specific needs.
 We always have to sort out one product from another and make the best choice we can with the information we’ve found.
 That assumes we know the right questions to ask.
 This article is all about the right questions to ask.